-After weeding out those with less talent he would invite each of the call backs, one at a time, into his office and placed before them a plate containing two oatmeal cookies.
+After weeding out those with less talent, he would invite each of the call backs, one at a time, into his office, and place before them a plate containing two oatmeal cookies.
 Under one cookie, hidden by the goodie, was the word "positive."
 Under the other, "negative."
 Those who chose "positive" were awarded acting parts.
 Those who selected "negative" were in the chorus.
 Before selecting the cookie, which they had to eat, each would-be performer was blindfolded.
 Only after eating the cookie was the blindfold removed revealing which cookie had been selected.
-[There were rumors that the producer sometimes moved the remaining cookie to the spot vacated by the one eaten but that was only a rumor.]
+[There were rumors that the producer sometimes moved the remaining cookie to the spot vacated by the one eaten, but that was only a rumor.]

 She sat, he blindfolded her, then spun the plate around several time.
 [One thing more before the punch line.
 The "negative" cookie was always laced with a quick acting cure for constipation.
 The "positive" cookie was just a normal oatmeal cookie.]

 The aspiring singer felt the plate, her hands running over each of the cookies.
 At last, she grabbed them both, chewed and swallowed them quickly.

 Aghast, since no one had ever done that, the producer removed her blindfold and pondered what to do.
 Then it came to him.
 He responded, singing an abbreviated version of the opening line of a 40s pop tune:

 "YOU'VE GOT TO ACT-SINCE-YOU-ATE THE POSITIVE.
 ELIMINATE THE NEGATIVE,...
 DON'T MESS..." he ended, pointing to the nearest bathroom door.